DFHack/dfhack/docs/dev/Compile.rst

     docker start -ai dfhack-win

-Make sure you run ``wineserver -p`` before you start building or running DF in the container.
+Make sure you run ``wineserver -p`` and ``wine64 wineboot`` before you start building or running DF in the container or risk terrible slowness.

 If you edit code and need to rebuild, just ``ninja install`` should suffice.
 You shouldn't need to source ``msvcenv-native.sh`` or reconfigure cmake from scratch.